I have to laugh at myself--I haven't updated since July, and I didn't even know how long it has been?

 *Decide early in the day what's for dinner.
 Decide by lunchtime, and note how long it will take to make.

-.
+*Start with a clean kitchen.
 For me, this means at least one counter space and an emptied dishwasher so I can load as I go.
 Your kitchen does not have to be perfectly clean.

 *Try mise en place. this professional approach means you prepare all your ingredients before you begin cooking.
 I love doing this with any dish that requires a lot of spices or many chopped ingredients.
 Setting up this way also means you read through the recipe several times and get a better sense of it.